Fees for Junior hockey

 These fees are payable for the entire season and include:

-- Coaching structures as set up by international coaches, Top coaching from some of the best young coaches in KwaZulu-Natal and around the world,
+- Coaching structures as set up by international coaches, with top coaching from some of the best young coaches locally and internationally.

 - Match and / or festival fees